-As part of the scientific content team at TRM Oncology, my daily project portfolio is extremely diverse, but boils down to one thing: Effectively communicating the clinical relevance of our clients’ products.
+At Aptitude Health, the daily project portfolio for the Medical Publications team is extremely diverse but boils down to one thing: Effectively communicating the clinical relevance of our clients’ products.
 Such communication requires well-researched content that is of high quality, accurate, and up to date with the newest medical developments.

 With all the available articles, and millions of additional references published each year, quickly locating relevant information can become a time-consuming and daunting task.
 Efficiency in scientific literature search is, therefore, an important skill that can save many frustrating hours.

-Today I would like to share with you some of my experiences – more specifically, some simple tips and tricks that I have learned over the years that may help you streamline your literature searches on one of the largest scientific online databases, PubMed.
+In this post we share some experiences and best practices – more specifically, some simple tips and tricks that we learned over the years that may help you streamline your literature searches on one of the largest scientific online databases, PubMed.

 Basic PubMed Tips and Tricks